boltops-tools/lono/docs/import-templates.md

 lono cfn create ec2 # launches stack
 ````

-The `lono import` command gets you up and running with existing CloudFormation templates
+The `lono import` command gets you up and running with existing CloudFormation templates quickly.

 Next, we'll cover how to some different ways to lono.